tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

 This is a tutorial on deploying our sample app onto DigitalOcean, a cloud computing platform.
 We will walk through whole process from creating an account to setting up a server instance and running your app on it.
 The process should be similar for any cloud computing services, more specifically, once you set up your server on any platform of your choice, the remaining deploying steps should be identical.
 So this tutorial may serve as a general guide on deploying your python app onto any hosting platforms.

 ## Quick links
 If you are a first time learner, we do encourage you to go through the whole tutorial.
-However, if you are just trying to find the last piece of your puzzle, here are the links to the sections you may want to refer to:
+However, if you are just looking for help on a specific task, here are the links to the sections you may want to refer to:
 - [DigitalOcean set-up]()
 - [App deployment (applies to any hosting platform)]()
   - [Creating a user]()